kkibria/slideshow-dist/README.md

 ## Why and how was this tool built?

-In the past I have used a Markdown based tool called [remark](https://github.com/gnab/remark). for my own use and liked Markdown's simplicity.
-Around mid 2019, I got interested in [Svelte](https://svelte.dev/) and switched to for developing web applications since then.
+In the past I have used a very nice Markdown based tool called [remark](https://github.com/gnab/remark). for my own use and liked Markdown's simplicity.
+Around mid 2019, I got interested in [Svelte](https://svelte.dev/), and switched to it for developing web applications since then.

-So recently I decided develop a slideshow that meets my following needs better using svelte and this is the first stab at it.
+Recently I decided to develop a slideshow tool that focuses on the followings,
+- For fun I wanted to use svelte to see how it helps in doing a project like this.
-- I did not like using a nonstandard extended Markdown format as remark does.
+- I did not want to use a nonstandard extended Markdown format as remark does.
 I wanted to keep most of it Markdown compliant.
 - I wanted to do pagination based on top level heading, so that restructuring of heading level (which I do often) does not require manual pagination as remark does.
 - I wanted to do some other automated way of structuring slide contents moving forward.
+- Add animation capabilities like desktop presentation tools does.
+- Want to make it simple for people who are not html savvy or know much of web technology.
+- Styling support for non CSS savvy people.
+- Add REPL/playground capability.

 Don't get me wrong, I did like remark.
-I liked it that much that I actually have retained it's style by using it's css file in this app.
+I liked it that much that I actually have retained the look from remark so far.

+# Getting started

 # How to install

 1. You need to have [nodejs](https://nodejs.org/en/) installed from the site before you can use this tool.